John A Waller

 Actions to help avoid Personal Liability for Bounce Back Loans?

 Rishi Sunak introduced the Bounce Back Loan Scheme.
 The BBL was primarily designed to support those businesses impacted financially directly through the ongoing coronavirus COVID-19 pandemic.
 Coronavirus outbreak and struggle to repay their debts.
 However, even with this increased funding, some companies will still fail, and company directors may be concerned about the possible consequences of the loan.

-Notably, a Bounce Back Loan will however not hinder you from liquidating your limited company.
+Notably, however, a bounce back loan will not prevent you from liquidating your business.
 However, provided you have used the loan correctly, the company’s debts remain repaid from the realisation of the company’s assets by legal preference and any shortfall written off.

 The appointed licensed insolvency practitioner will initiate an investigation.
 However, as long as you have satisfied your director’s duties and have not misused the Bounce Back Loan, you should not have any issues.